 In Canada, the rights and responsibilities of employers, supervisors, and workers are outlined in the Occupational Health and Safety Act, or OHSA.
-Each of the provinces and territories, as well as the federal government, has its own occupational health and safety legislation (OH&S).
+Each of the provinces and territories, as well as the federal government, has its own occupational health and safety (OHS) legislation.
 Workers in federally regulated industries, which feature inter-provincial and international activity, are subject to additional federal legislation.

 Most Canadian jurisdictions require some form of workplace health and safety program and ongoing certification and training.
 This ensures that safe work practices are in place, thereby reducing the risk of accident, injury, and other hazardous events.